krishnakadiyala/NPAcourse/labs/Lab_22_2_requests_NXAPI.md

 ##### Step 3

 As previously stated, Cisco returns a dictionary when there is a single element like when returning a single neighbor.
 We will introduce and use isinstance to check the data type of cdp_neighbors.
 If it is a dictionary, we'll make it a list of 1.
-If it's a list, it'll stay as-is.
+If it's a list, it'll stay as is.

 ```
 >>> if isinstance(cdp_neighbors, dict):